 There’s a good chance that several of your devices or objects in your home or office are already connected within the IoT.
 If you own a smart TV or an Amazon Kindle or Fire, your devices will be connected to the Internet, passing data without the need for human interaction.

 Do you own an Apple product?
 Chances are each picture you take and every application you download is being backed up in the Apple Cloud without you having to do a single thing.
 Even withdrawing money from an ATM or paying for your groceries using a debit or credit card is within the scope of the IoT.

-Reality and digital is slowing meshing into a single universe where humans and devices can talk and exchange data with one another, but has your business?
+Reality and digital are slowing meshing into a single universe where humans and devices can talk and exchange data with one another but has your business?